strangerstudios/pmpro-network/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3.2.1 =
+* Fixed some warnings on the checkout page when not logged in.

 = .3.2 =
 * Added "site credits" field to profile for admins to override.